twalt007/lfz-dev/.github/ISSUE_TEMPLATE/quick_fix_code_cleanup.md

 name: Quick-Fix - Code Cleanup
 about: Code formatting, commented code deletion, debugging artifact removal, or other <30-minute non-functionality-modifying source code fix
 title: "[CLEANUP] QUICK-FIX: insert title here"
-labels: Technical Debt
+labels: Technical Debt, Needs More Info
 assignees: (none)

 ---

 ### Quick-Fix - Documentation
 > _To be filled out by author.
-Add the `Technical Debt` label.
+Add the `Technical Debt` and `Needs More Info` labels.
 Assign issue to self on creation._

 #### **Short Description**
 In two sentences or less, describe the code mess.